 Many of my students have problems pronouncing the soft i.
 This ESL how to video explains how your mouth should move for the soft i and the hard e.
 You'll never say beach when you mean bitch again.
 Watch this how to video and you'll be speaking proper English in no time.

 For those who don't know, a gerund is a noun whose root word is formed from a verb.
 Anyone interested in brushing up on their grammar skills should view this video by Yossarian on how to diagram gerunds and gerund phrases.
 Yossarian uses various sentence examples to break down the subjects and verbs to find gerunds and gerund phrases.
 Learn how to break down the components of any sentence to find the gerund and gerund phrases by following this video tutorial.

 This video is in the Language category where you will understand how the proposition "at" is used in English language.
 "At" is used to indicate either location or time.
 A few examples of using "at" for indicating location are; "I am at school", "You are at home", "She is at the store" and "They are at the park".
 To indicate exact time, the preposition "at" is used.
 A few examples are; "The movie starts at 6:15", "You have to be there at 1:30" and "Let's meet at noon".
 You can watch the video ...

-In this episode you learn how to ask for the time.
+This episode goes over how one can ask and respond in the past tense when speaking in English.
 This video is great for advanced, intermediate, and beginner learning to speak the English as a second language (ESL).